Support for LHCONE

 GN3-11-098 LHCONE Draft Agenda for meeting on 5th April at Renater Office

-A Use Case for the LHC Open Network Environment
+Documents for discussion: A Use Case for the LHC Open Network Environment

 LHCONE prototype planning (GN3-11-82v2)